naomiyocum/lunch_and_learn/README.md

 - ### GET /api/v1/recipes
   > fetch recipes based on a particular country
+  > if no country is provided, a random country will be searched for you

   | Query Parameter        | Type          |  |
   | ------------- |:-------------:| -----:|